 There may also be other individuals that could potentially file a wrongful death claim.
 If your relative died in an avoidable motorcycle accident due to the negligent actions of another road user, our firm can help you find out whether you may qualify to file a wrongful death lawsuit and potentially recover damages.

 Compensation Available In a Wrongful Death Claim

 The potential financial burden from the death of a loved one can be immense.
 Families of motorcycle accident victims may have relied on their loved one’s income and benefits, such as health insurance.
-If the decedent was the main breadwinner, the family could potentially face unprecedented financial hardship in addition to heart-wrenching grief.
+If the decedent was the main breadwinner, the family could face unexpected financial hardship in addition to grief.

 - Lost income and lost benefits from the deceased

 - Medical expenses incurred before the victim passed away